How to Make Self Care a Daily Habit

 1. Attach it to something you already do.

-The easiest way to build a new habit is to pair it with an existing one.
-This is called habit stacking — and it works beautifully for self care.
+The easiest way to build a new habit is to pair it with an existing one — habit stacking, if you want the term for it.

 Already make coffee every morning?
-While it brews, do two minutes of stretching.
-Already shower every night?
+While it brews, stretch for two minutes.
+Already shower at night?
 Use those five minutes to breathe intentionally.
-Already sit in the school pickup line?
-That's your time for silence, a podcast you love, or simply doing nothing.
+Already sit in a school pickup line or a waiting room?
+That's already your time.
+You just haven't claimed it yet.

 2. Start impossibly small.

-The reason most self care routines fail is that they're designed to be impressive rather than sustainable.
+Most self care routines fail because they're designed to be impressive rather than sustainable.

 You're not building a routine.
 You're building evidence that you can show up for yourself.
 And that evidence compounds.